 This course will cover current concepts and techniques in artificial intelligence, including "reasoning", problem solving, and search optimization.
-Course Code: CCS 4408 Prerequisites: None May be Taken Concurrently With: CCS 4407 Credits: 3

 Components of the Study Process

 University of the People offers a unique learning experience that pairs peer-based collaborative learning with advanced information technologies and the Internet.
 Peer-based learning is a collaborative approach that encourages reflection by engaging students from diverse perspectives in an encouraging learning environment.